 A friend came down from Philadelphia to help him, and he was able to stay open during the week, which enabled the shop to grow.
 Then later, a couple who lived in Wimberley discovered his shop and started buying every gift for everyone they knew, and this kept the shop open.

-“I was told, if you are going to rely on the people in Wimberley for your business, you are not going to survive,” de Jong confides.
-“And if it had not been for the people of Wimberley I would not have survived.”
+“I was told, if you are going to rely on the people in Central Texas for your business, you are not going to survive,” de Jong confides.
+“And if it had not been for the people of Wimberley and surrounding areas I would not have survived.”